kmcelwee/fsi-web-scraping-seminar/seminar-1/apis.md

 that other people have used to connect to Reddit's API.
 For python, I recommend [`praw`](https://github.com/praw-dev/praw).

-Wrappers are simply supposed to simply make your life easier, but it's possible that you're going to work with APIs that don't have wrappers in the language you need.
+Wrappers are simply supposed to make your life easier, but it's possible that you're going to work with APIs that don't have wrappers in the language you need.
 The New York Times API, for example, doesn't have a good python wrapper.
-If you make one, publish it online, and you can help other programers!
+If you make one, publish it online, and you can help other programmers!

 ## API Limitations

-Rate limits are an important concept in order to work safely with APIs.
+As we'll see, it's important to understand the limitations of an API as you embark on a research project.
 When companies like Spotify or Twitter open up their servers to connect with other computers, they want to impose rules to make sure no one spams their servers or scrapes their entire database too quickly.
 When considering how to